Black Tea (English Breakfast)

 Frequently Asked Questions (FAQ)

-English Breakfast Tea is a traditional blend of black teas, typically enjoyed in the morning for its strong flavor and caffeine content.
+English Breakfast tea is a traditional blend of black teas known for its strong flavor and is typically enjoyed in the morning.

 A typical cup contains about 40-70 mg of caffeine, depending on brewing time and tea strength.

-It may aid weight loss due to its metabolism-boosting properties, but should be consumed as part of a balanced diet.
+It may aid weight loss due to its metabolism-boosting properties, but should be combined with a balanced diet and exercise.

 Store in a cool, dry place in an airtight container to maintain freshness.

-Yes, adding milk is traditional and enhances the flavor and creaminess.
+Yes, adding milk is common and can enhance the flavor and creaminess of the tea.